Lorenzo

 But in his motion like an angel sings."

-• The Outcome: Ends the play married to Jessica, the joint recipient (with her) of half of Shylock's confiscated estate, and integrated into Portia's Belmont household.
-Receives the news of the inheritance from Portia with the line "Fair ladies, you drop manna in the way / Of starved people" — a comparison the play does not, finally, comment on.
+(Act 5, Scene 1) - The Outcome: Ends the play married to Jessica, joint heir with her to half of Shylock's estate, and settled into Portia's Belmont household.
+He greets the news of the inheritance with "Fair ladies, you drop manna in the way / Of starved people" – a comparison the play sets down without comment.

 The Letter and the Plan

-Lorenzo's most consequential single scene is 2.4.
-He has received a letter from Jessica, delivered by Launcelot; he is meeting his friends in the street to arrange a masque; the letter contains the operational plan for the elopement, including the casket of money and the page's suit Jessica will wear.
+Lorenzo's most consequential scene is A2S4.
+He has had a letter from Jessica, carried by Launcelot, and he is meeting his friends in the street to arrange a masque.
+The letter holds the plan for the elopement – the casket of money, the page's suit she will wear.

 Original